arnavmittal14/ENSF380SummerFinalProject/README.md

 ## Subway Simulator
 1) Open your command line terminal and navigate to the SubwaySimulatorFiles directory

-2) compile all the classes in the folder using the command:
+2) Compile all the classes in the folder using the command:

 		javac -d ./build *.java